szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 component.add(c); // In grid layout will fill from left -> right, top -> bottom.
 ```

+If no value is specified for x,y (horizontal and verticla gap), there will be no gaps between components when added to the grid.

 ### Border Layout

 Creates a border layout where you can layout components in NORTH, EAST, WEST, SOUTH, CENTER.